-Cons: Heavy when filled • possible noise issues • need to experiment to determine right water amount to suit individual preference • average durability / longevity.
+Cons: Heavy when filled • possible noise issues • need to experiment to determine right water amount • average durability / longevity • can be pricey.

 Read detailed water pillow review & ratings based on 3,338 actual owner experiences.

-Our research findings are based on over 56,000 pillow owner reviews and experiences collected mainly from online retailers Amazon, Overstock.com, Wal-Mart, JCPenney, Macy's.
+Our research findings are based on 50,000+ pillow owner reviews and experiences gathered from online retailers Amazon, Overstock.com, Wal-Mart, JCPenney, and Macy's.

 Data is usually not collected from pillows owners who say that they have slept on a particular pillow for less than one week as this is often not enough time to form an accurate opinion.
 In addition, outdated consumer experience data (data older than five years) is not often collected or is removed from our data set.

 When collecting owner experience data from a retailer's website, such as Amazon, "verified reviews" are the only type of review from which data is gathered.

-Our pillow ratings are current.
 The date near the top of the page shows when the page was updated based on the latest owner experience data and product information.
-Know, however, that even the most recently updated page is not guaranteed to provide real-time information including current prices or availability.
+But even the most recently updated page is not guaranteed to provide real-time information including current prices or availability.

 Given that our pillow ratings are almost entirely based on multiple online public sources, the truthfulness of our findings can be independently verified by anyone, given that they are willing to invest enough time and effort.